16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 • Set up a process for qualification and closing

-Some sales strategies come and go with the bestselling book of the week or the advent of new tools & technologies.
-Yet others are firmly here to stay—rooted in hard psychological principles that explain what really motivates people to buy.
+Some sales strategies come and go with the bestselling book of the week or the rise of new tech.
+Others are here to stay—rooted in hard psychological principles that explain what really motivates people to buy.

-Today, we’re sharing 25 proven sales strategies that real entrepreneurs and successful startups are employing to grow their brands, plus sales strategy examples for you to see these ideas in action.
+Today, we’ll share 14 proven sales strategies that real entrepreneurs and successful startups use to grow their brands, plus sales strategy examples so you can see these strategies in action.

-Rather than reaching out to businesses of all different sizes, industries, and offerings, target specific niche markets with customers that share a common pain point you can uniquely address.
-With this strategy, your sales team can develop a niche-specific pitch and dramatically increase the effectiveness of their cold outreach.
+Instead of attacking prospects of all different shapes and sizes, find customers who share a common pain point—one that you can uniquely address.
+Then, target those specific niche markets.
+Your sales team can develop a niche-specific pitch and dramatically increase the effectiveness of their cold outreach.

-Worried niching down at an early stage could limit your options?
+Worried that niching down too early could limit your options?
 Entrepreneur and marketer, Pat Flynn shares, “It’s great to think big and shoot for the stars, but when it comes to niche selection, you can get more results, faster, by thinking specialized.”

 By forging creative partnerships with big-name bloggers and brands that reach an audience of bloggers, ConvertKit has gained invaluable brand advocates and affiliates to spread their message as a major component of their sales strategy.

-After fully qualifying your sales prospects, lead scoring will help you prioritize your prospects based on the strongest possibility for closing the sale quickly—before beginning your outreach efforts.
+While qualifying your sales prospects, lead scoring helps prioritize your prospects based on the strongest possibility for closing the sale quickly—before beginning your outreach efforts.
+This lets you spend more time focused on leads that are likely to close.

 Lead scoring is a process of ranking inbound leads on a scale of 1 to 100 based on their characteristics and behavior.
 Ranking factors might include: